bezoerb/gulp-php2html/README.md

 Type: `Number`
 Default: `8888`

-In casethe default port is not available you can chose a different port here
+In case the default port is not available you can chose a different port here

 ## License